a builder's codex

 Honest CTAs"Book a demo" if it's a demo.
 No more, no less.

-Eugene Schwartz's key insight: copy cannot create desire.
-It can only channel desire that already exists.
-The strategic job is to identify the strongest existing desire the product can connect to and write to that desire, not to the product's features.
+Eugene Schwartz's rule still governs: copy cannot create desire, only channel desire that already exists.
+The job is to find the strongest existing desire the product connects to and write to that, not to the feature list.
+Awareness level decides how directly you can name the product.
+The further from awareness, the more indirect the open.

 LevelWhat the buyer already knowsLead typeHow to open

 UnawareNothing.
-They don't know the problem exists.Story or proclamationEmotional narrative; never mention the product in the first half
+They don't know the problem exists.Story or proclamationEmotional narrative.
+Do not name the product in the first half.

-Problem-awareThey know the problem, not the solution category.Problem-solutionName the pain precisely in their exact language; do not invent language
+Problem-awareThey know the problem, not the solution category.Problem-solutionName the pain precisely in their words, mined in step 2.

-Solution-awareThey know a solution exists, not this one.Indirect promise"There's a better way" without naming the product
+Solution-awareThey know a solution exists, not this one.Indirect promise"There's a better way," without naming the product yet.

 "Spend 20% of your total writing time on the headline alone.
 If a page takes five hours to write, the headline gets a full hour of that time."